When, exactly, is the best time to invest in commercial solar? Is there a benefit for businesses to wait?

 Sunsetting Financial Incentives Further Benefit System Costs

-Thus, the answer to why solar has gained such rapid popularity: a perfect window of opportunity now exists for businesses to take advantage of high-quality, low-cost materials and very lucrative financial incentives that also include accelerated depreciation benefits.
+Thus, the answer to why solar has gained such rapid popularity: a perfect window of opportunity now exists for businesses to take advantage of high-quality, low-cost materials and exceptional financial incentives that also include accelerated depreciation.
 When adding to this equation the fact that solar locks in a very low levelized cost of electricity (net cost per kilowatt hour after investment costs are considered) for a span of three decades, businesses are coming to an exciting realization that generating even a portion of their own power onsite with solar provides sustained cost-savings benefits over purchasing the equivalent amount of power from their utility.

 Of course, and perhaps especially, the environmental sustainability benefits and the related marketing opportunities have made the investment a win-win for both long-term cost mitigation and enhanced employee/customer relations and brand building efforts.

 Tracking the Efficiency of Solar and Technology Advances